DAB0mB/git-streamer/README.md

 # Git Streamer

-With Git Streamer you can start a video call, and share your screen / git project simultaneously.
-Every change that you make in your project, will be reflected live in the hosted text editor.
+Using a single command line you can start a new video call, and share your screen along with your code.
+Every change that you make in your project will be reflected live in the hosted text editor, so participants can easily collaborate with you and submit their changes as well.
+Git Streamer was designed to be extremely easy and efficient, specially built for programmers, for the purpose of being able to share more frequently, and/or working remotely.

 <img align="center" alt="git-vide" src="https://user-images.githubusercontent.com/7648874/106060751-1f1e3d80-60fd-11eb-8a23-c418928ee157.png">
 <img align="center" alt="git-code" src="https://user-images.githubusercontent.com/7648874/106059610-a36fc100-60fb-11eb-819e-e269b4b76aa7.png">

-To further understand how Git Streamer works I recommend you to read: [An architectural overview for Web RTC: A protocol for implementing video conferencing](https://bit.ly/3rjvuSR).
+To further understand how Git Streamer works I recommend you to read about [Web RTC - A protocol for implementing video conferencing](https://bit.ly/3rjvuSR).

 ## Getting Started